-If monthly payments toward your tax debt will make you unable to afford basic living expenses, you may be able to apply for an Offer in Compromise.
-With this arrangement, the state agrees to settle your tax debt for less than the full amount you owe.
+If monthly payments toward your back taxes will make you unable to afford basic living expenses, you may be able to apply for an Offer in Compromise.
+With this arrangement, the state agrees to settle your back taxes for less than the full amount you owe.

 Even if you can’t afford to pay your balance, it’s important to communicate with the state and attempt to find a solution to your tax issues.

 Collection actions by the state for past-due tax balances can include: